Carlos Kameni: Later career

 In April 2021, the 37-year-old Kameni came out of retirement to join Alex Song at Djiboutian club Arta/Solar7.
+He changed teams and countries again in August 2022, signing for UE Santa Coloma in the Andorran Primera Divisió.

+Kameni returned to Spain on 28 October 2023, on a contract at Primera Federación side Antequera CF. He left the following January.

 International career

-A Cameroonian international since the age of 17, Kameni was part of the national team squads at the 2002, 2004, 2006 and 2008 Africa Cup of Nations, starting in all but the first.
-He was the first-choice goalkeeper as his country finished as runners-up at the 2003 FIFA Confederations Cup.
+A Cameroon international since the age of 17, in a 0–0 friendly draw against South Korea on 25 May 2001, Kameni was part of the national team squads at the 2002, 2004, 2006 and 2008 Africa Cup of Nations, starting in all but the first.
+He was first-choice as his country finished second at the 2003 FIFA Confederations Cup, having already been selected for the tournament's previous edition.

-In 2002, aged 18, Kameni was picked for Cameroon's squad of 23 at the 2002 FIFA World Cup.
-He was named Best African Goalkeeper for 2006–07, after being runner-up in the previous season.
+In 2002, Kameni was picked for Cameroon's squad of 23 at the 2002 FIFA World Cup.
+He was named Best African Goalkeeper for 2006–07, after being runner-up the previous season.

 Kameni was also chosen for the 2010 World Cup in South Africa, and was expected to start by many observers.
 However, he ended up on the bench as coach Paul Le Guen preferred Souleymanou Hamidou over him, and the national side was the first team to be eliminated from the tournament after losing all three group matches.

 On 27 October 2015, more than two years after being left out of consideration for selection for "trying to orchestrate disorder", Kameni was called by new manager Volker Finke for a game against Niger for the 2018 World Cup qualifiers.